+The boundary of $\Omega$ is $\partial \Omega$, while $\partial_n\phi_j(s)$ is the normal derivative of $\phi_j(s)$ and $C$ is diagonal, see Appendix C.5 in \citet{Lindgren2011} for a discussion on the choice of $C$. \cite{Lindgren2011} also show that these models lead exactly to the classical conditional autoregressive models when computed over a regular lattice.
+This model can be extended to non-stationary, anisotropic, multivariate and spatiotemporal random fields \citep{Cameletti2011,fuglstad2013exploring}, and the methods described in this paper extend to these cases in a straightforward way, although the implementation of these models may be non-trivial.

-The presence of the matrix $\mathbf{B}$ in \eqref{spde_approx} is particularly interesting.
-This matrix encodes information about the process on the boundary of the observation window $\Omega$.
-The effect of physical boundaries in spatial models has received very little attention in the literature (a notable example in the context of Bayesian smoothing is \cite{art457}).
-For the remainder of this paper, we will set $\mathbf{B}=\mathbf{0}$, which corresponds to no-flux boundary conditions.
-We will discuss the interpretation of this condition in Section \ref{sec:ocean}.
+The matrix $B$ in \eqref{spde_approx} encodes information on the process on the boundary of the observation window $\Omega$.
+The effect of physical boundaries in spatial models has received very little attention in the literature.
+A notable example in the context of Bayesian smoothing is \cite{art457}.
+For the remainder of this paper, we will set $B=0$, which corresponds to Neumann, or no-flux, boundary conditions.
+These specify that the normal derivative of the field at the boundary is zero and can be physically related to an insulating boundary from which no heat escapes.
+We discuss the interpretation of this condition in Section \ref{sec:ocean}.

-All of the discussion in this section is predicated on the idea that we can find good piecewise linear representations of a class of random fields.
-It is therefore imperative to construct a mesh over the observation window in a way that will not introduce excessive approximation bias.
-A major difference between point process models and other standard spatial models is that in a point process model \emph{there is data everywhere}.
-As such, we are obliged to make our triangulation cover the space in a fairly regular way.
-On the other hand, we are unlikely to be able to infer the fine scale latent structure in areas where we don't have points or there has been little sampling effort.
-This suggests that a sensible meshing strategy would be to construct a regular triangulation of the observation window and refine it in areas where there are a large number of points.
+We suggest a meshing strategy that constructs a regular triangulation of the observation window, and refine it in areas where there are a large number of points.
+Point pattern data hold information on the relevant point process even in areas with only a few points.
+Hence, in order to avoid approximation bias introduced by the choice of mesh, the triangulation needs to cover the space in a fairly regular way.
+On the other hand, we are unlikely to be able to infer the fine-scale latent structure in areas where we have no points or there has been little sampling.
+A detailed discussion of mesh selection can be found in Chapter 6 of \citet{blangiardo2015spatial}.